 Chairman's Corner

-We also hope to see you at our free Family Fun Day on August 2, from 2-4 PM at the Waldron Store.
-We'll have games, fun, and an entertaining show by magician Wayne Moulton.
-Spread the word to any young families you know.
-But everyone should come - this will be a great get-together for all of us.
-Thanks to all the committee members who decorated the float and marched in the town Memorial Day Parade this year.
-We were the best float!
-This was good visibility and a fun time.
-Democrats stand strong for protecting women's rights, safeguarding our fragile environment, and ensuring that public education serves all our children.
-We work for a strong economy that benefits all Americans, including access to affordable housing, quality health care, and jobs that pay a living wage.
-We will always respect and cherish the diversity of our fellow Americans.
+With so much happening right now, it's good to know you have a local Democratic connection to rely on.
+You can count on us to stand strong for protecting our right to free speech and fair elections, safeguarding our fragile environment, and ensuring that public education serves all our children.
+We understand that a strong economy includes access to affordable housing, quality health care, and jobs that pay a living wage.
+We respect and cherish the diversity of our fellow Americans.
 Above all, we expect our elected officials to support the institutions of democratic governance and follow the rule of law.
-If you share these values, you can find community in our committee.
-Redistricting happens in New Hampshire in 2030.
+If these issues resonate with you, you are not alone.
+We are committed to providing straightforward information from local sources.
+Come join forces with like-minded individuals who care about democracy.
+Looking ahead, redistricting happens in New Hampshire in 2030.
 That means the next two election cycles are especially important at the state level.
 If we can gain ground in the NH House and Senate, we will have a chance to correct the gerrymandered districts that give Republican candidates an unfair advantage.
 Get active in your local Democratic Committee and help make it happen!
 Committee T-shirts are available for $15; email requests to [email protected].
 Wear blue, vote blue! |

 |